lupyuen/lupyuen.github.io/src/lte.md

     [(See this)](https://lupyuen.github.io/articles/lte#other-interface-pins)

-And the LTE Modem signals PinePhone on this GPIO Pin for __Incoming Calls__...
+And the LTE Modem signals PinePhone on this GPIO Pin for __Incoming Calls and SMS Messages__...

 -   __Ring Indicator__ → A64 Port __PL6__

-    Indicates Incoming Calls.
+    Indicates Incoming Calls and SMS Messages.

     [(See this)](https://lupyuen.github.io/articles/lte#main-uart-interface)